crespire/buysell/README.md

   each other, and while this was something I had originally planned, implementing this feature feels like I'd just be doing more React.
 I may add this at a later date, but I felt it more important to move on to my next planned project.
+* Change the application to leverage Rails DirectUpload API for ActiveStorage.
+  Currently, the application relies on sending a FormData object to the API using a `multipart/form-data` POST request.
+It isn't the worst, and I'm happy with it, but I think it was a missed opportunity to explore and implement DirectUpload to AWS S3.

 # About Me
 You can learn more about my projects and [learn more about me at my portfolio](https://crespire.dev).